cholla-hydro/cholla/README.md

 be run using NVIDIA GPUs, and can be run in serial mode using one GPU or with MPI.

-Two example makefiles are included in this directory, one designed for linux and one for mac.
+An example makefile is included in this directory.
 After downloading the code, you should be able to configure it for your machine by modifying one of the makefiles appropriately.